TigerVNC/tigervnc/README.rst

 machine.
 VNC is platform-independent and supports a wide variety of operating systems and architectures as both servers and clients.

-TigerVNC is a high-speed version of VNC based on the RealVNC 4 and X.org code bases.
+TigerVNC is a high-speed version of VNC based on the RealVNC 4 and X.org codebases.
 TigerVNC started as a next-generation development effort for TightVNC on Unix and Linux platforms, but it split from its parent project in early 2009 so that TightVNC could focus on Windows platforms.
 TigerVNC supports a variant of Tight encoding that is greatly accelerated by the use of the libjpeg-turbo